Plantation workers’ unions need your solidarity

-The majority of plantation workers continue to live in poverty and their most basic rights fail to be respected within the workplace.
-We are therefore appealing for donations to allow us to continue to offer solidarity to our sister unions to challenge the repression of the freedom to organise, educate workers about their rights, and empower their union representatives to collectively bargain for living wages and Decent Work for the men and women that grow the fruit sold on our supermarket shelves.
+However, many plantation workers continue to live in poverty and their most basic rights fail to be respected in the workplace.
+We are therefore appealing for donations to allow us to continue to offer solidarity to our sister unions to challenge the repression of the freedom to organise, to educate workers about their rights, and empower their union representatives to collectively bargain for Decent Work for the men and women that grow the fruit sold in our supermarkets.

 Or send a cheque to Banana Link, 42-58 St George's Street, Norwich, NR3 1AB

 Recommended minimum annual donations: £15 for individuals, £50 for union branches, £100 for union regions/divisions, and £150 for national unions.

 Union-to-Union solidarity in action achievements in 2017/18

 Freedom & Fairness for Fyffes Workers in Central America

 Our global campaign to get leading banana and pineapple importer, Fyffes, to respect labour rights on its plantations in Costa Rica and Honduras, has put the company under pressure from consumers and supermarkets to engage with unions.
 We successfully argued that Fyffes had breached the Base Code of the UK's Ethical Trading Initiative (ETI), an alliance of companies, trade unions and NGOs that promotes respect for workers' rights around the globe.

 Fyffes is now in negotiations with the International Union of Foodworkers (IUF) to agree a framework for engagement between local unions and management, the outcome of which will determine whether their suspension from the ETI will be lifted.